mxnster/Binance-multiwallet-withdrawal/README.md

 # Binance-multiwallet-withdrawal
 This script allows you to withdraw coins from the binance balance to multiple wallets.
+The bot supports all binance coins and all networks.
 Will be useful for participating in retrodrops and other types of abuse.
-Has the ability to send random amounts to avoid linking wallets.
+This bot able to send random amounts to avoid linking wallets, check for invalid wallets, send with random delay.

+## Before Start
+<i>This script has many checks for invalid input.
+However, use at your own risk.
+The author is not responsible for any loss of funds.</i>

 ## Get Binance API key